SpaceVim/SpaceVim/CONTRIBUTING.md

 You may want to read our beginner’s guide for Pull Requests.

-PR = Pull-Request

 ##### Ideally for simple PRs (most of them):

-- Branch from `dev`
+- Branch from `dev`.
-- One topic per PR
+- One topic per PR.
-- One commit per PR
+- One commit per PR.
-- If you have several commits on different topics, close the PR and create one PR per topic
+- If you have several commits on different topics, close the PR and create one PR per topic.
-- If you still have several commits, squash them into only one commit
+- If you still have several commits, squash them into only one commit.
-- Rebase your PR branch on top of upstream develop before submitting the PR
+- Rebase your PR branch on top of upstream develop before submitting the PR.

 Those PRs are usually cherry-picked.

 ##### For complex PRs (big refactoring, etc):

-Squash only the commits with uninteresting changes like typos, syntax fixes, etc… and keep the important and isolated steps in different commits.
+Squash only the commits with uninteresting changes like typos and syntax fixes.
+Keep the important and isolated steps in different commits.

 Those PRs are merged and explicitly not fast-forwarded.
 Commit messages